-The ICC is a significant new roadway in suburban Maryland creating a much-needed highway connection between Montgomery and Prince George’s counties.
-Seventeen miles of roadway were completed in four phases at a cost of over $2.5 billion.
-Contracted directly with the builder, Floura Teeter worked with a team of engineers, biologists, and ecologists to produce final landscape plans and construction oversight for 14 miles of roadway.
+The ICC is a 17-mile roadway in suburban Maryland that creates a regional highway connection between Montgomery and Prince George’s counties.
+The last of four phases was completed in 2014, at a total project cost of over $2.5 billion.
+Floura Teeter worked with a team of engineers, biologists, and ecologists to produce final landscape plans and construction oversight for 14 miles of roadway.

 Floura Teeter brought a significant level of collaboration, coordination, and communication initiatives to the implementation team – resulting in a highly successful project.